 CBS Paid Eliza Dushku $9.5 Million After Alleged Sexual Harassment, Termination

-Eliza Dushku reached a confidential $9.5 million settlement with CBS last year after claiming she was written off of one of the network's most successful shows following complaints of sexual harassment by the actress against the program's leading man.
+Actress Eliza Dushku reached a confidential $9.5 million settlement with CBS last year after claiming she was written off one of the network's most successful shows following her complaints of sexual harassment by the program's leading man.

 The settlement became public as a result of an investigation by two independent law firms hired by the network's board to examine accusations of sexual misconduct against Leslie Moonves, the company's former chief executive, as well as "cultural issues at all levels of CBS," The New York Times reported on Thursday.